dvircohen/NASA-Project/README.md

 -o with the path of the output file
 -n the n number
 -d the d number
--t (optional) terminate the manager when you are done
+-t (optional flag) terminate the manager when you are done

+You may run `-h` to get a detailed information of the parameters

 The python packages in the requirements.txt file should be installed on the local machine (```run pip install -r requirements.txt```)